-The Salty Dawg Saloon isn’t just the best dive bar in Homer Spit or the best dive bar in Alaska.
+The Salty Dawg Saloon isn’t just the best dive bar in Homer or the best dive bar in Alaska.
 It’s the state’s best bar, period.
-The salty Dawg is housed in a nineteenth century building, and the friendly bar staff will be quick to pour you one of their signature drinks, including the Duck Fast (a shot composed of Kahlúa, Bailey’s Irish Cream, and Crown Royal).
+The Salty Dawg is housed in a nineteenth century building, and the friendly bar staff will be quick to pour you one of their signature drinks, including the Duck Fart (a shot composed of Kahlúa, Bailey’s Irish Cream, and Crown Royal).

 For 30 years, bikers, punkers, and indie rockers alike have been congregating at Zeitgeist in San Francisco.
 Though the clientele has classed up a bit over the years, the bartenders are still crusty and the barbecue is still greasy.
 Don’t leave without trying one of their legendary Bloody Marys and drinking it out on the sprawling patio.

 Two happy hours a day?
 Say no more.
 The Ace-Hi Tavern in Golden, Colorado, caters to the third shifters by opening up at 7 a.m. and running a special drinks menu, which is truly in the dive bar spirit.
 This bar has been around for over 130 years, with 60 years under this moniker, so its reputation as a world-class dive bar is well earned.